Dr. Phibes Rises Again

-Dr. Phibes Rises Again! is a 1972 British comedy horror film produced by Louis M. Heyward, directed by Robert Fuest, and starring Vincent Price and Robert Quarry.
-The film is a sequel to The Abominable Dr. Phibes (1971).
+Dr. Phibes Rises Again is a 1972 British comedy horror film directed and co-written by Robert Fuest.
+It is the sequel to The Abominable Dr. Phibes (1971), with Vincent Price reprising his role as the titular Dr. Anton Phibes.
+The cast also features Robert Quarry, Valli Kemp, Peter Jeffrey, Fiona Lewis, Hugh Griffith, Peter Cushing, Beryl Reid, Terry-Thomas, and Caroline Munro.

 After seeking vengeance on the doctors whom he blamed for his wife's death in the first film, Phibes returns to seek eternal life in Egypt, while he pursues a centuries-old man who holds the ancient secrets that Phibes needs.